farhaven/mailfilter/readme.md

 This filter is very very simple and was hacked together as a "I need to sit on my couch and relax"-type project.
 The following caveats apply:

-* Base64 content is not decoded
+* Base64 content is not decoded.
+If you use `maildrop`, it'll do the decoding before filtering the message though.
 * There is no garbage collection on the training data
 * There are only three labels: "spam", "unsure" and "ham"